Challenger concedes to Tucson City Council member Lane Santa Cruz in primary

 The results as of Tuesday night represent 129 of 144 precincts reporting from the ballots received by the Tucson’s city clerk through mail.
 Voters could drop off their ballots at drop boxes throughout the city up to 7 p.m. on Tuesday.

-Ortega conceded on Tuesday night and acknowledged his campaign suffered by being severely outraised financially by Santa Cruz.
+In conceding Tuesday night, Ortega acknowledged his campaign suffered by being severely outraised financially by Santa Cruz.

 People are also reading…